somatic therapy for trauma in portland, me

 Book a free consultation call using this link, or click any of the "Book Now" buttons throughout the site.
 I'll gather a few details from you, and we'll schedule a time to connect — get to know each other, answer any questions you have, and see if somatic therapy with bekah is the right fit for you.

-Ready to recover from burnout?
+Ready to recover from trauma?

 🧘♂️step three: